presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task6_return/task.md

 int heartRate = 0;
 ```

-As it is seen on above, those data are not valid.
+As is seen above, those data are not valid.

-Hence, in most cases there is no sense to calculate or continue the logic
+Hence, in most cases, there is no sense in calculating or continuing the logic
-once we see that data are not applicable for further logic.
+once we see that data do not apply to furher logic.

-There is a way to stop a program in any moment of the execution.
+There is a way to stop a program at any moment of execution.
 Keyword `return` will help.

 Example: